past present futures

 Curated by Samuel Draxler for the Knockdown Center

-On November 22, NYPAC presented past present futures, an evening of performances held in collaboration with And The Villagers Never Liked You Anyway, an exhibition and archeological survey conducted by Sorry Archive under the direction of Dr. Ulf Hueber.
-Themed around the limitations of temporal borders, the event was an experimental inquiry into history, trauma, and the supernatural.
+NYPAC is pleased to present past present futures, an evening of performances held in collaboration with And The Villagers Never Liked You Anyway, an exhibition and archeological survey conducted by Sorry Archive under the direction of Dr. Ulf Hueber.
+Themed around the limitations of temporal borders, the event is an experimental inquiry into history, trauma, and the supernatural.

 Pierre de Fermat, writing a note in the margin of Diophantus' Arithmetica in 1637, claimed to have discovered “a truly marvelous proof... which this margin is too narrow to contain.”
 The historical record is insufficient to verify whether Fermat had actually solved the problem, or if the statement was pure bravado.
 Scientific methodology, like that of an archeological excavation, allows a form of history to be reconstructed — "now” being a fog that slowly overwhelms access to an unmediated past.
 The recovered materials, as relics of another time, yield certain information about their production.
 This information is recovered in spite of its present context.
 This friction between times is what happens when past and present speak at one another, when they misrecognize each other, when the borders collapse under extravagant claims and counterfactuals, when ghosts brag of feats and historians get their hands dirty.
 Fictive archeology, mysticism and the occult, ritualized action: these conflicting methods each connect with the present by narrating the past.

-For past present futures, Meredith Neuman reprised Witch-hunting: What's In It For Me?, guiding the audience through the identification and elimination of witches that hide amongst us (no previous experience necessary).
-Sara Grace Powell led the audience on a paranormal walking tour along the site’s absent infrastructure.
-The evening culminated in Tyler Ashley's presentation of an excerpt from KIDNAP ME, a mix of dance, performance, and live drawing that constitutes an “experiment in duration.”
+For past present futures, Meredith Neuman reprises Witch-hunting: What's In It For Me?, guiding the audience through the identification and elimination of witches that hide amongst us (no previous experience necessary).
+Sara Grace Powell leads the audience on a paranormal walking tour along the site’s absent infrastructure.
+The evening culminates in Tyler Ashley's presentation of an excerpt from KIDNAP ME, a mix of dance, performance, and live drawing that constitutes an “experiment in duration.”